Face Coverings Required on Campus

 Many courses that contain clinical/lab/shop components, such as nursing, cosmetology, welding, and automotive courses, will be delivered as a hybrid of online and in-person instruction, with in-person instruction provided with safety precautions in place.

-Faculty are required to sanitize classrooms after each class meeting.
-Appropriate signage to encourage safe practices and social distancing, sanitizing stations, and acrylic barriers have been installed in key locations.
+Appropriate signage to encourage safe practices and social distancing, sanitizing stations, and acrylic barriers that have been installed in key locations will remain in place.

 Technology Support for Students